Alexander778/Bachelor-Project/README.md

 The main purpose of this programm is count timings of holding keys, time between pushing down and pushing up two different keys and export this data to excel.

-This programm do not analyse or identify users, it's only getting data.
+This programm do not analyse or identify users, it only gets data.